ckim53/DocumentManagerApi/README.md

 # **Document Manager API**

-A simple C# Web API built with ASP.NET Core to manage simple document metadata.
+A simple C# Web API built with ASP.NET Core to manage document metadata.
 This project demonstrates familiarity with C#, minimal API routing, and RESTful design.

 ## **Run the Project**